Aristotle and Dante Discover the Secrets of the Universe: Adaptations

 An audiobook version of the novel was released in April 2013.
 Read by Lin-Manuel Miranda, it has a total running time of 7 hours and 29 minutes.

 Plans for the book to be adapted for the screen began in 2016, and were in motion by 2018 with filmmaker Aitch Alberto penning the script.
 In October 2021, it was announced that the film adaptation of the novel would be directed by Alberto in her directorial debut, and would star Max Pelayo and Reese Gonzales as the titular characters, along with Eugenio Derbez, Eva Longoria, Verónica Falcón, Isabella Gomez, Luna Blaise, and Kevin Alejandro.
 Filming took place from October to November 2021, and the film had its premiere on September 9, 2022 at the 47th International Toronto Film Festival.

 Censorship

-In April 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.
+In April 2025, the Lukashenko regime added the book to the list of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.
+This is presumably because of the gay themes in the book as Lukashenko is involved in the suppression of gay rights in Belarus.